neonevm/neon-evm.docs/docs/operating/accounts.md

 To calculate the number of SOLs required by the Neon Operator, use the following logic:

-- The TPS depends on the finalization time of the Solana, which is equal to 32 Solana blocks because the content of the holder account should be retained until successful finalization of the Neon transaction
+- The TPS depends on the finalization time of the Solana, which is equal to 32 Solana blocks because the content of the holder account should be retained until successful finalization of the the Neon transaction

 - The Solana block time is 400 ms. So in 1 second, Solana may produce 1 / 0.4 = 2.5 blocks

+:::info

 The formula to calculate the number of holder accounts and required SOLs is as follows:

-:::info
 Number-of-Holders = TPS / Solana-Blocks-per-Sec * Solana-Blocks-for-Finalization
 - Solana-Blocks-per-Second = 2.5 (see above)
 - Solana-Blocks-for-Finalization = 32 (see above)

 SOLs-for-Holders = Rent-Exempt-Balance * Number-of-Holders

 - Rent-Exempt-Balance = 1.82541312 SOL (see Solana standard rent calculations in the tab above)

 Number-of-Holders-per-Operator-key = Number-of-Holders / Number-of-Operator-keys